nofatclips/generateTags/README.md

 ###Your Solution

 Post your solution on Codecademy.
-If you want to submit it here, issue a pull request.
-Use your nickname as the file name, so that your code doesn't overwrite anyone's solution.
+If you want to submit it here, create a new file (this will automatically fork the repo) and issue a pull request when you're done.
+Use your nickname as the file/folder name, so that your code doesn't overwrite anyone's solution.

 And that's all, folks.